gsa-oes/office-of-evaluation-sciences/_connect/events.md

 - November 2, 2020 from 3:00 to 4:15 pm

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
-This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
+This workshop served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
 - January 19, 2021
 - July 8, 2021